-Mr. Smith's new science fiction thriller Dream Challenge is currently under consideration by publishers.
+Mr. Smith's new fiction thriller Dream Challenge is coming out in the Fall of 2017.
 Below is the first chapter.
 Enjoy...

 The Ice Monkeys

 Tony Blackwell stood in the middle of a room with two other young adults, one man and a woman.
 He was wearing a pair of Levis jeans, one of his favorite Boston Red Sox tee shirts, and a pair of black sneakers.
 Everyone else in the room was sitting at their chairs and busily writing on notepads that resembled college essay test books.
 The room was painted solid white, floor to ceiling, and contained steel metal tables and chairs, all in metallic titanium silver.
 Across the hallway, another man sat at a smaller room at a table alone, but not writing – just sitting as if he’d been punished for something.
 The stranger sensed that he was being watched, raised his eyebrows, and provided Tony with a steely glare.

 I wonder what that guy did thought Tony without actually uttering the words out loud as he turned his head to disengage the stranger’s glance.